video

 Well you can use the ratio table as a reference.

-That means four reds is 10 green.
+That means 4 reds is 10 green, also means 6 reds are 15 green.

-Notice how our axes, whether it's the top number line, or bottom number line starts from zero, and all of the ratios are equivalent.
+Notice how our axes, whether it's the top number line or bottom number line starts from zero and all of the ratios are equivalent.

+Well done if you got this one right!
 Now I'm gonna show you another check question.

 Lucas is given this ratio table and he draws this number line.

 Where did Lucas make his mistake?
-And can you draw the correct double number line given the ratio?
-See if you can give it a go, and press pause if you need more time.
+And can you draw the correct double number line given the ratio.

 Well done.